publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch63/m__us_usc_t15_s3704b–2.md

     As part of the annual report required under [section 3704b(f)(3) of this title][/us/usc/t15/s3704b/f/3], the Secretary shall report to Congress on the status of efforts under this section to ensure access to Federal scientific and technical information by the public.
 Such report shall include—

-        (1) an evaluation of the comprehensiveness of transfers of information by each Federal executive department or agency under subsection (a) of this section;
+        (1) an evaluation of the comprehensiveness of transfers of information by each Federal executive department or agency under subsection (a);

         (2) a description of the use of Federal scientific and technical information;